Andrea Matteo Palmieri: Biography

-Andrea Matteo Palmieri was born in Naples on August 10, 1493.
-He was a cleric in Naples before being elected Archbishop of Averenza and Matera on July 30, 1518, with dispensation for not yet having reached the canonical age of 27.
+Andrea Matteo Palmieri was born in Naples on 10 August 1493.
+He was a cleric in Naples before being elected Archbishop of Averenza and Matera on 30 July 1518, with dispensation for not yet having reached the canonical age of 27.

 During the pontificate of Pope Adrian VI, he spent his own money and solicited funds from his friends in the Knights Hospitaller to prepare troops to fight against the Ottoman Empire.
 However, after the fall of Rhodes (1522), this plan had to be abandoned.

-Pope Clement VII made him a cardinal priest in the consistory of November 21, 1527.
+Pope Clement VII made him a cardinal priest in the consistory of 21 November 1527.
 He received the red hat and the titular church of San Clemente at that time.

-On August 21, 1528, he resigned the administration of Averenza and Matera in favor of his brother Francesco Palmieri.
-He was the administrator of the see of Sarno from May 24, 1529 until August 24, 1530.
-From January 9, 1534 to January 8, 1535, he was Camerlengo of the Sacred College of Cardinals.
-He was administrator of the see of Lucera August 20, 1534 until February 26, 1535.
+On 21 August 1528 he resigned the administration of Averenza and Matera in favor of his brother Francesco Palmieri.
+He was the administrator of the see of Sarno from 24 May 1529 until 24 August 1530.
+From 9 January 1534 to 8 January 1535 he was Camerlengo of the Sacred College of Cardinals.
+He was administrator of the see of Lucera 20 August 1534 until 26 February 1535.

 He participated in the papal conclave of 1534 that elected Pope Paul III.

-From June 15, 1535 until July 16, 1535, he was administrator of the see of Conza.
-He was administrator of the see of Policastro from July 5, 1535 until his death.
+From 15 to 16 July 1535 he was administrator of the see of Conza.
+He was administrator of the see of Policastro from 5 July 1535 until his death.
 Shortly before the cardinal's death, Charles V, Holy Roman Emperor named him governor of Milan.

-He died in Rome on January 20, 1537.
+He died in Rome on 20 January 1537.
 He is buried in Santa Maria del Popolo.